 Sell?
 Buy?
 Give?
 Considerations for a Family Enterprise Transition

-Join PwC's Frank Graziano, U.S. Personal Financial Services Leader, Irene Estrada, Managing Director, and David Shaw, Publishing Director, Family Business Magazine, as they discuss the critical issues surrounding a family enterprise transition.
+Join PwC's Claudio DeVellis, Tax Partner, Personal Financial Services, Irene Estrada, Tax Managing Director, and David Shaw, Publishing Director, Family Business Magazine, as they discuss the critical issues surrounding a family enterprise transition.

 Economic change and the COVID-19 pandemic have created a moment ripe with opportunities for private companies looking to grow or transition.
 According to PwC’s 2021 Family Business Survey, 56% of U.S. family businesses expect to prioritize issues related to diversification and expansion in the next five years, closely followed by innovation/digitalization and evolution/new thinking.
 Market trends such as the SPAC boom and the continuous flow of investment into private markets will continue to fuel opportunities for some time.
 When considering a family enterprise transition, an appropriate strategy should blend personal and financial objectives as well as tax considerations into a comprehensive business plan to preserve family wealth.

 - Examining a business transition from both buyer and seller perspectives, including considerations such as structure, cash flow, and modeling out philanthropic interests

 - Deferral techniques, like the opportunity zone and QSBS, in anticipation of tax increases

 - A look at various types of trusts, including defective grantor trusts, GRATs, charitable split interest trusts